 1. C# or Visual Basic Programming – C# is the most popular language for working with .NET, but Visual Basic is also widely used.
 Either way, you’ll need to know how to program in one of these languages in order to work with .NET.

 2. ASP.NET – This is the most popular web development framework for .NET.
 If you want to create websites or web applications using .NET, then you’ll need to know how to use ASP.NET.

 3. ADO.NET – This is the data access technology for .NET.
 If you need to work with databases in your .NET applications, then you’ll need to know how to use ADO.NET.

 4. XML – XML is used extensively in .NET applications, so it’s important to have at least a basic understanding of it.

 5. Visual Studio – Visual Studio is the most popular IDE (integrated development environment) for working with .NET.
 If you want to be able to develop .NET applications quickly and easily, then you’ll need to know how to use Visual Studio.

 These are just some of the most important skills that you’ll need if you want to work with .NET.
 If you’re interested in learning more about .NET, then be sure to check out Certstaffix Training’s online and group onsite training classes.
 We can help you get up to speed quickly so that you can start developing great .NET applications.

-When you need Microsoft Dot Net onsite training for a corporate group, we can send an instructor to your office or hold online private classes.
-Microsoft Dot Net onsite training classes allow face-to-face in-person instruction by sending an instructor to your office.
-You can also schedule a private live online training for your group that allows for a class for just your employees.
+If you need a Microsoft Dot Net course near me, our onsite training for corporate groups provides Microsoft Dot Net training in person at your office.
+We can send an instructor to your office for Microsoft Dot Net in person training or hold a private Microsoft Dot Net training online just for your group.
+Onsite classes allow for Microsoft Dot Net classroom training by sending an instructor to your office.
+You can also schedule a private Microsoft Dot Net course online just for your team if you have a remote or hybrid work environment.
 Get a quote today online or give us a call at 888-330-6890.